-(a) Students contesting individual grades or academic evaluations should refer to the Change of Grade Procedure contained in the University Handbook, Vol. IV-22, Sec.
-2 (1999).
+(a) Students contesting individual grades or academic evaluations should refer to the Change of Grade Procedure contained in the University Policy Directory.

 (b) Students who believe that they have been discriminated against on the basis of race, religion, color, creed, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam-era veteran should refer to the Resolution of Complaints Against University Employees Procedure contained in the University of Washington Operations Manual, D 46.3, available in Smith 308B.

-(c) Students subject to disciplinary proceedings for misconduct, including plagiarism and cheating, fall under the provisions of the Student Conduct Code contained in the University Handbook, Vol. III-14 (1996) and Chapter 478-120 WAC.
+(c) Students subject to disciplinary proceedings for misconduct, including plagiarism and cheating, fall under the provisions of the Student Conduct Code contained in the University Policy Directory.

 (d) Students who believe that they have been subjected to unfair treatment in the administration of academic policies may seek resolution of their complaints as outlined in Graduate School Memorandum 33.
 This memorandum applies to, but is not limited to, the application of departmental, college or Graduate School policies, deviations from stated grading practices (but not individual grade challenges), unfair treatment, and related issues.
 Students seeking resolution of their complaints under this policy must initiate either an informal conciliation or file a formal complaint within 3 months of the incident of grievance.